 4. Haumea

 Haumea was discovered in December 2004.
-It was not considered as a dwarf planet by the naming committee of IAU till July 2008.
+It was not considered a dwarf planet by the naming committee of IAU till July 2008.
 It has 2 moons that orbit around it.
 Haumea is famous for its oval shape.

 - Read in detail:- Haumea Dwarf Planet Facts and Information